 Photocopies and scanned versions of I-864s and other associated documents are acceptable.

-* For K applicants: The petitioner may complete and sign Form I-134, Affidavit of Support for the principal applicant and one copy for each eligible travelling applicant.
+* For K applicants: The petitioner may complete and sign Form I-134, Declaration of Financial Support for the principal applicant and one copy for each eligible travelling applicant.
 A photocopy of the petitioner’s IRS tax transcripts and any relevant W-2s must be included.

 When applicable, joint sponsor should include all of the documents listed above, plus proof of immigration status such as a photocopy of his/her U.S. Birth Certificate, U.S. Passport, Naturalization Certificate, or Lawful Permanent Resident Card.
 The officer will make the decision whether a joint sponsor is accepted at the interview.